How to choose the appropriate legal structure for a startup in Spain

 Disadvantages:

-2. Limited Liability Company (LLC) also known as Sociedad Limitada (S.L.)
+2. Limited Liability Company (LLC) – Sociedad Limitada (S.L.)

-• Initial Capital: Starts at €1 under the Crea y Crece Law (though a higher contribution is advisable)
+• Initial capital: From €1 under the Crea y Crece Law

 • Taxation: Corporate tax